How Will Trump Tariffs Affect Sneaker Prices? Here’s Everything You Need to Know

 Both and have publicly criticised the proposed tariffs, arguing that they would harm both consumers and the American workforce. adidas also outlined how higher prices could deter a potential buyer, ultimately shrinking the market.
 In a previous instance back in 2019, both brands, along with other footwear companies, signed an open letter urging the U.S. government to reconsider tariffs on shoes made in China.

 Yes.
 Shifting operations is the first and most obvious solution to mitigate the impact of trade tariffs.
 But this ain’t easy.
 Building new factories, training workers and establishing supply chains takes a hell of a lot of time and cash – further driving up production costs.
-Still, some companies, like Steve Madden, have already announced plans to reduce its imports from China by 45 per cent next year.
+There's also a reason brands haven't done this already, it's a hell of a lot more expensive to manufacture in the United States and the only major brand to do so successfully is New Balance, but even then, that's for their limited MADE in USA series that comes with a hefty price tag to match.

-If China imposes its own tariffs in response to U.S. tariffs, the economic effects will further complicate the global sneaker market.
+China has responded to Trump's tariffs with their own 10 per cent tax on American imports, which will further complicate the global sneaker market.
 American-manufactured sneakers or components shipped to China could become more expensive, reducing their competitiveness against local or non-U.S. brands.
 Chinese consumers might shift toward domestic brands like Li-Ning and ANTA, which wouldn't be subject to the same tariffs.

 The sneaker industry is bracing for impact.
-Brands are exploring ways to absorb the cost or pass them on to consumers.
-Some are considering long-term strategies like diversifying production hubs.
+Brands are exploring ways to absorb the cost or pass them on to consumers and some are considering long-term strategies like diversifying production hubs.
 Expect more vocal lobbying efforts from those invested in the China region.
 In the short term, expect a sting to your hip pocket.
 Long-term impacts are hard to predict, but stricter tariffs on China may accelerate a shift to regions like Southeast Asia, India, and Latin America.
 Of course, this won’t happen overnight, but it’s worth considering.
-Ultimately, Trump’s proposed tariffs are going to have a significant effect on the sneaker industry, and everyone from the titans up top to the sneakerheads on the street will feel the ripple effects.
+Ultimately, Trump’s tariffs are going to have a significant effect on the sneaker industry and everyone from the titans up top to the sneakerheads on the street will feel the ripple effects.